luisacicolini/luisacicolini/README.md

 ✨ Sometimes singer and art lover - fascinated by creativity in all its shapes

-✨ In the meantime, MSc student in Computer Science and Engineering @PoliMi.
+✨ Computer Science and Engineering graduate @PoliMi.

 ### In brief: